padawin/site/src/quotes.md

 act, when you may stop and simply be.
 Or wonder who, after all, you are
 </blockquote>

-Earthsea - The Four Books, by Ursula Le Guin

 <hr />

 <blockquote>
 If you don't speak, what can I do but leave you?
 </blockquote>

-Earthsea - The Four Books, by Ursula Le Guin

 <hr />